 What’s going on in this phrase?

 Second, this phrase sets up whatever the default practice for hiring and promoting people is as by definition fair and just.
-The logic presented is that: the processes and practices for recruitment and promotion are fair and just and it follows that those who make it through are fairly and justly recipients of the roles they are in.
+The logic presented is that the processes and practices for recruitment and promotion are fair and just and it follows that those who make it through are fairly and justly recipients of the roles they are in.

-How might we counter the phrase’s logics?
+How might we counter the phrase’s logic?

-All these laws and policies negatively target those already without access to the resources they need and further negatively impacts their material conditions – which in a perverse feedback loop reinforces the ideas society constructs about people within these groups.
+All these laws and policies negatively target those already without access to the resources they need and further negatively impact their material conditions – which in a perverse feedback loop reinforces the ideas society constructs about people within these groups.
 In summary, it’s expensive to be poor and the consequence is a cycle in which poor folks are falsely deemed irresponsible with money or shirkers for not having generated enough revenue to survive.
-If we didn’t visibilise these structures, we might be left to wrongly conclude that people experiencing poverty are doing so because the problem lies within them personally.
-We might wrongly conclude that working class people aren’t in our workplaces because they don’t have the talent, rather than their class position in a world designed against them making it disproportionately harder for them to even get to your company.
+If we didn’t visualize these structures, we might be left to wrongly conclude that people experiencing poverty are doing so because the problem lies within them personally.
+We might wrongly conclude that working-class people aren’t in our workplaces because they don’t have the talent, rather than their class position in a world designed against them making it disproportionately harder for them to even get to your company.

 We must also re-interpret the normative ways we consume what’s going on.
-The structures (laws, regulations and policies) above outline what we must certainly label affirmative action policies for white, middle class, heterosexual, non-disabled, cis, men people.
+The structures (laws, regulations, and policies) above outline what we must certainly label affirmative action policies for white, middle-class, heterosexual, non-disabled, cis, men people.
 It’s the only way to explain their dominance in certain spheres and roles unless you want to locate a talent deficiency in certain groups (which we have established doesn’t exist).

 The affirmative action policies for white people in America, for example, started in the 17th century.
 The English implemented a series of laws – laws that responded to the evolving context to establish and then cement a racial hierarchy to enable their profiteering and control.
 Turning African people into legal property, was one mechanism.
-Expropriating land and ethnically cleansing indigenous people, was another.
+Expropriating land and ethnically cleansing indigenous people was another.
 Demarcating citizenship as only for ‘free White people’ in the 1790 Naturalisation Act.
 Excluding Chinese people from entering America in 1882 (who also didn’t get the right to citizenship until 1943).
 Forcible removal of Native children to then be placed in Indian boarding schools.
-Then we have redlining, Jim Crow, mass incarceration, police brutality.
-A similar list could be written in the UK, that would include segregation on Bristol buses; bussing young kids of colour so they could be ‘integrated’ in some UK schools; the guilty until proven innocent premise, particularly for black men, that’s the outcome of Section 60 stop and search policies; Empire!
-All mechanisms, that in subjugating black, indigenous and people of colour (BIPOC), by definition, served white people (whether they liked it or not, and irrespective of whether they were the exact white people to devise the policies).
+Then we have redlining, Jim Crow, mass incarceration, and police brutality.
+A similar list could be written in the UK, that would include segregation on Bristol buses; bussing young kids of color so they could be ‘integrated’ in some UK schools; the guilty until proven innocent premise, particularly for black men, that’s the outcome of Section 60 stop and search policies; Empire!
+All mechanisms, that in subjugating black, indigenous, and people of color (BIPOC), by definition, served white people (whether they liked it or not, and irrespective of whether they were the exact white people to devise the policies).

-These mechanisms enabled people, on account of their whiteness, to accumulate resources, gain access to certain spheres, dictate decision making and fully participate in society at the expense of others.
+These mechanisms enabled people, on account of their whiteness, to accumulate resources, gain access to certain spheres, dictate decision-making, and fully participate in society at the expense of others.
 If we didn’t reveal these historical structures that inform and shape our present, we might wrongly conclude that people, because of their whiteness, just had an innate gift for getting on in life.
 We might wrongly conclude that our default recruitment and promotion practices are meritocratic.
 This would, with a new lens on the facts, quite clearly be delusional.
 If these laws and policies aren’t affirmative action for white people, what is?

-When we review the historical record given these affirmative action policies for white people, as well as for other groups, such as men, non-disabled, non-muslim, non-jewish, non-indigenous, middle class, heterosexual, cis folks, I propose that it might actually be fair to remove them.
-I know that those who belong to these groups will be joining me in the call to once and for all abolish the high quotas that guarantees their roles.
+When we review the historical record given these affirmative action policies for white people, as well as for other groups, such as men, non-disabled, non-muslim, non-Jewish, non-indigenous, middle class, heterosexual, cis folks, I propose that it might actually be fair to remove them.
+I know that those who belong to these groups will be joining me in the call to once and for all abolish the high quotas that guarantee their roles.

 However, given that removing the benefit of the affirmative action policies is extremely difficult an alternative response would be to raise the bar for entry for these affirmed groups, as we can only conclude that the bar has been set too low and they have had highly effective ladders handed to them to clear ‘the bar’.
 In this (re)conception of the phrase, the bar isn’t actually a standard of excellence, which is what we have previously been told.
 Instead, it is actually a reflection of how high the hurdle has been set for some groups to prevent their inclusion and the relative ease with which others have been let in.